Susquehannock Native Landscape

 Smith described the Susquehannocks “as great and well-proportioned men, are seldom seen, for they seemed like Giants to the English”.
 Based on archaeological evidence, they were no taller than the average modern day American but more robust than Smith’s explorers.
 Smith’s fascination with the Susquehannock is reflected by the prominent figure of the Susquehannock man included on his map of the Chesapeake Bay a large drawing of a Susquehannock Native American.

 Visit the Zimmerman Center to discover more about Smith’s travels and the Native Americans of the Susquehanna and walk through the historic landscape of the last known settlement of native Susquehannocks.

 The Susquehannocks lived in large fortified villages, some of which may have contained as many as 3,000 people.
 Villages were located along the Susquehanna, especially in Cumberland, Dauphin, Lancaster, and York counties.
 They established their towns along the Susquehanna because of the fertile soil and waters that facilitated travel and trade and provided them with a constant supply fish and waterfowl.
 Towns were composed of longhouses that were 60 – 80 feet in length and housed a number of nuclear families related through the female line.
 The stockaded communities were surrounded by large fields of corn, beans, and squash.

 The Schultz site is the earliest known Susquehannock village in the lower Susquehanna River Valley.
 Located just sound of Washington Boro it appeared to be occupied between 1575 and 1600 by as many as 1,300 people.
-Archeological evidence from trash and burn pits shows that the Susquehannock had a diverse diet.
+Archaeological evidence from trash and burn pits shows that the Susquehannock had a diverse diet.
 Corn, beans, and squash were staple foods, with corn-based meals making up nearly half of their diet.
 Deer was the most common protein but bear, elk, and fish were also popular proteins.
 They planted maize, beans, and squash in the fields near their villages.
 They also worked as gatherers collecting wild-plant foods, seeds, and nuts.

 The Susquehannocks were large scale agriculturalists.
 They practice ‘slash and burn’ agriculture.
 This involved clearing the forest by burning down trees and planting crops in their ashes.
 As they depleted the nutrients in the soil they had less crop production.
 Forcing the Susquehannock to move their villages about every two decades.